-Plot – Tom Reagan, an advisor to a Prohibition-era crime boss, tries to keep the peace between warring mobs but gets caught in divided loyalties.
+Plot – Tom Reagan, an advisor to a Prohibition-era crime boss, tries to keep the peace between warring mobs but gets caught in divided loyalties – Miller’s Crossing.

 Released – 1991

-Miller’s Crossing also benefits from a grittiness that stems from the performances and visual style, while the impressive art direction and abundance of violence, really drags toes.
-So much so that sometimes you feel like you’re caught up in the action alongside the characters, you feel worries when they are in danger and just when you expect one thig to happen, the opposite occurs.
+Miller’s Crossing also benefits from a grittiness that stems from the performances and visual style, while the impressive art direction and abundance of violence really drags.
+So much so that sometimes you feel like you’re caught up in the action alongside the characters, you feel worries when they are in danger and just when you expect one thing to happen; the opposite occurs.

 Overall, Miller’s Crossing is a good gangster film that possesses multiple reasons to watch it more than once, as long as you don’t mind the Coens inability to make a standard genre picture.